 THE STUDY–SKILLS COURSE

 Diploma students come from a variety of educational backgrounds.
 Many have a non–law degree or other third–level qualification.
 But some do not.
-Indeed, the Diploma is open to people with no formal education whatsoever, including not holding a Leaving Certificate.
+Indeed, the Diploma is open to people with no formal education whatsoever.
 Mindful that some Diploma students have been away from formal education for a long time or have no formal education whatsoever, we deliver a Study–Skills Course at 5.45–8 p.m. on five evenings during the first two weeks of September.
 Topics include:

 - Types of Learning;

 - Revising for and writing examinations.